rthrash/modAI/README.md

 ## Configuration

-After installing the Extra, update the `modai.chatgpt.key` with your ChatGPT API key.
+After installing modAI, update the `modai.chatgpt.key` with your ChatGPT API key and/or the `modai.gemini.key` as appropriate.
 (Filter by the `modai` namespace to make finding it easier.)

 The default fields modAI enables in the `modai.res.fields` setting are longtitle, description, introtext/summary, and content.
 Attach modAI to other default fields in this setting.